-As of December 31, 2009, we, either directly or through our joint venture AerVenture Limited ("AerVenture"), had 32 new A320 family aircraft, 21 new A330 wide-body aircraft and two new Boeing 737-800 aircraft under forward purchase commitments, with 36 aircraft scheduled to be delivered in 2010 and 10 aircraft scheduled to be delivered in 2011.
+As of December 31, 2009, we, either directly or through our joint venture AerVenture Limited ("AerVenture"), had 32 new A320 family aircraft, 21 new A330 wide-body aircraft and two new Boeing 737-800 aircraft under forward purchase commitments, with 36 aircraft scheduled to be delivered in 2011.
 The remaining nine aircraft are scheduled to be delivered in 2012 and 2013.
 As of December 31, 2009, our commitments in 2010 and 2011 to make pre-delivery and final delivery payments under our forward purchase commitments was less than/(exceeded) the amounts available under our committed borrowing facilities, cash in bank, and other related sources of cash, including the completion of the Amalgamation with Genesis, by \$160 million and \$(17) million, respectively.
 In order to meet our commitments under our forward purchase contracts during 2010 and 2011, including commitments by our joint venture AerVenture, and to maintain an adequate level of unrestricted cash we will need to raise additional funds through a combination of (i) accessing committed debt facilities, (ii) securing additional financing for pre-delivery and final delivery payment obligations, (iii) selling aircraft or other aircraft investments, including participations in our joint ventures, (iv) accessing restricted cash in our cash restricted entities, and (v) if necessary, generating proceeds from potential capital market transactions.
-Due to the level of existing commitments can be sourced through additional debt funding.
+Due to the level of existing committed pre-delivery or final delivery debt commitments, we expect that only a portion of the additional funding to meet our forward purchase commitments can be sourced through additional debt funding.